Open-CMSIS-Pack/cmsis-toolbox/docs/build-operation.md

 Typical IDE environments use a `--context-set` that specifies the [context](build-overview.md#context) configuration of the application.
 For the application program that is described with the `<name>.csolution.yml` project these steps are executed:

+- Schema check for YML file syntax of all project files specified by `<name>.csolution.yml`.
 - Check correctness of all project files specified by `<name>.csolution.yml`.
 - Evaluate the potential [software layers](YML-CBuild-Format.md#configurations) for [Reference Applications](ReferenceApplications.md) that use `variables:` to refer to layers, but the value is undefined.
 All projects are considered in this step.
 - Evaluate the [selectable compiler toolchains](YML-CBuild-Format.md#select-compiler) when the *csolution project* does not contain a `compiler:` selection or the `--toolchain` option is not applied.
 The available toolchains are based on the [compiler registration](installation.md#compiler-registration) and the `select-compiler:` node in the file [`<name>.csolution.yml`](YML-Input-Format.md#solution) or [`cdefault.yml`](YML-Input-Format.md#cdefault).